A Technical Overview

 2.2.1 Global Project State

 The bulk of the repository database (typically 75 to 85%) consists of the artifacts that comprise the enduring, global, shared state of the project.
 The artifacts are stored as BLOBs, compressed using zlib compression and, where applicable, using delta compression.
 The combination of zlib and delta compression results in a considerable space savings.
-For the SQLite project, at the time of this writing, the total size of all artifacts is over 2.0 GB but thanks to the combined zlib and delta compression, that content only takes up 32 MB of space in the repository database, for a compression ratio of about 64:1.
-The average size of a content BLOB in the database is around 500 bytes.
+For the SQLite project (when this paragraph was last updated on 2020-02-08) the total size of all artifacts is over 7.1 GB but thanks to the combined zlib and delta compression, that content only takes less than 97 MB of space in the repository database, for a compression ratio of about 74:1.
+The median size of all content BLOBs after delta and zlib compression have been applied is 156 bytes.
+The median size of BLOBs without compression is 45,312 bytes.

 Note that the zlib and delta compression is not an inherent part of the Fossil file format; it is just an optimization.
 The enduring file format for Fossil is the unordered set of artifacts.
 The compression techniques are just a detail of how the current implementation of Fossil happens to store these artifacts efficiently on disk.